 1 leek, white part only, sliced

 2 orange slices

 Combine all ingredients in a large glass bowl or jar.
 Mix well.
 Cover and marinate in the refrigerator for several hours before eating.
 Store in a container with a good-fitting lid for up to a month.

 These are delicious!
 The flavor is bright and fresh — citrusy with just a hint of oregano.

 *I like cheap olives.
 I know: I’m a heathen.
-I used two cans of jumbo black, one can of large black, and a jar of collasal green… just plain ol’ grocery store brand.
-If you like good olives, go crazy and treat yourself.
-Directions remain the same.
+I used two cans of jumbo black, one can of large black, and a jar of collassal green… just plain ol’ grocery store brand.
+If you like good olives, go crazy and treat yourself; the directions remain the same.